Tyjoo26/rales_engine/README.md

+# README

+Welcome to Rails Engine!
+This is a project for Turing Backend Mod 3 class where we build an internal sales engine API using ruby on rails: [docs here](http://backend.turing.io/module3/projects/rails_engine#technical-expectations)

+It was built by [Tim Joo](https://github.com/Tyjoo26) & [Max Stackhouse](https://github.com/Maxscores)

+Feel free to clone down the repo and give things a try.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**  *generated with [DocToc](https://github.com/thlorenz/doctoc)*